Elderberry Tincture Recipe: A Cold and Flu Wellness Elixir

 Elderberry Tincture Recipe with Herbs

-Ingredients to Make a Tincture:
+Ingredients to Make an Herbal Tincture:

 2/3 cup dried calendula flowers